dbt-labs/docs.getdbt.com/website/docs/docs/cloud/migration.md

 ## Recommended actions

-It's highly recommended you take action in the following areas:
+We highly recommended you take these actions:

 - Ensure pending user invitations are accepted or note outstanding invitations.
 Pending user invitations will be voided during the migration and must be resent after it is complete.
 - Commit unsaved changes in the [dbt Cloud IDE](/docs/cloud/dbt-cloud-ide/develop-in-the-cloud).
 Unsaved changes will be lost during migration.